IgnacioLL/langdetection/doc/report.md

 ## First baseline

+**Explain the error patterns shown at character and word level**

+The main reason why they show different error patterns is that they use different levels of granularity and different features to represent the text.
+The character level model uses sequences of characters as features, which can capture the orthographic and morphological features of different languages, but may not capture the lexical and semantic features.
+The word level model uses sequences of words as features, which can capture the lexical and semantic features of different languages, but may not capture the orthographic and morphological features.
+Therefore, the character level model is better at identifying languages that have distinct writing systems, while the word level model is better at identifying languages that have distinct vocabularies.

 **How well does the vocabolary cover the data?**

 Only 25% of the tokens in the text are also in the vocabulary, and the remaining 75% are unknown or out-of-vocabulary tokens.
 This implies that the vocabulary is too small or too specific to capture the diversity and variability of the text, and the language detector may have difficulties in identifying the language correctly.